 Find Sarah on the web at:

-In the occult and magical community you are known for making excellent spiritual products, your writing, and your fine artwork, but you are also one of the few voices out there talking about working with animals and zoological talismans in an ethical and sustainable manner.
+In the occult and magical community, you are known for making excellent spiritual products, your writing, and fine artwork, but you are also one of the few voices out there talking about working with animals and zoological talismans in an ethical and sustainable manner.
 This subject is a bit controversial but one that I think the magical community needs more familiarity with.
 What led you to begin working with animals and animal parts in a ritual setting?

-For me it started with collecting feathers and escalated from there and I’ve found that others who consider themselves bone collectors often say the same thing.
+For me, it started with collecting feathers and escalated from there and I’ve found that others who consider themselves bone collectors often say the same thing.
 Taking home a feather you found on a forest walk isn’t really so far off from taking home a sea-washed bone or a small skull picked clean by scavengers.
 Once people find out you’re a bone collector they will suddenly start calling you about bones, feathers, or dead animals they found and ask what to do with them.
-Then people will start showing up on your door step with boxes of bones and any friends that hunt for food will start giving you bird feet, wings, and sometimes even organs that they don’t want to waste.
+Then people will start showing up on your doorstep with boxes of bones and any friends that hunt for food will start giving you bird feet, wings, and sometimes even organs that they don’t want to waste.
 Often people don’t want to use or give me the animals they find, they just want to know how to bury it safely and give it a respectful send off to the spirit world.
 A bone collector can find themselves taking on the role of an animal funeral director.

-I think the reason why many find my use of animal parts in magic controversial is because, though the use of zoological remains is still common in modern rootwork and the magical traditions of Central and South America, it is not common in modern witchcraft despite all the documented historical links and traditions.
+I think the reason why many find my use of animal parts in magic controversial is because, through the use of zoological remains is still common in modern rootwork and the magical traditions of Central and South America, it is not common in modern witchcraft despite all the documented historical links and traditions.
 Many people are so far removed from nature, husbandry, and dirty hands-on folk magic that they find the use of zoological remains to be appalling and unethical without trying to first understand the context and history.
 Many assume that bone collectors such as myself are actually killing animals to use their parts in magic when this is very much not the case.
 You can find hearts, tongues, and feet at the butcher and you can find bones, skulls, teeth, claws, and hides from taxidermists, tanners, farmers, or hunters who don’t like to waste any part of an animal that’s been hunted or raised for food.

-Another reason I think this practice is controversial is because many people assume you are using a dead animal’s parts solely for cursing and other black magics, when again this is simply not the reality.
+Another reason I think this practice is controversial is that many people assume you are using a dead animal’s parts solely for cursing and other black magic when again this is simply not the reality.
 Indigenous cultures who’ve held onto their animistic beliefs and traditions use animal parts in a sacred manner – they are used to better connect with animal spirits and the whole of nature itself.
 Feathers are often used to fly prayers to the spirits so they may hear them.
 Teeth and claws are used for protection against harm and to give one strength.
 Organs are more often used for healing and offerings than anything else – anyone with a grandmother who still buries dead fish in the garden for the fertility of the plants may best understand this.
-In rural areas of North America you can still find farmers hanging deer antlers or bull horns over their barn door.
-They may have forgotten why, but once upon a time it was the belief that doing so would protect your livestock and also ensure their health and fertility.
+In rural areas of North America, you can still find farmers hanging deer antlers or bull horns over their barn door.
+They may have forgotten why, but once upon a time, it was the belief that doing so would protect your livestock and also ensure their health and fertility.

 Modern butchery and hunting practices are wasteful and unethical for treating animals as soulless resources.
 By doing this work and using animal remains in a sacred manner in our spiritual traditions, we make those animals sacred.
 By showing them respect even in death, we make their lives have the same value as our own.